How much will this cost?

 o style guide*o style type (indented or run in)o index length limit (in pages)o any special requirements

-· estimated number of indexable pages based on page proofs
+· estimated number of words based on manuscript or page proofs

 · date when page proofs will be available for indexing